VikrantKamble/vikrantkamble.github.io/_posts/algorithms/2024-03-30-sliding-window.md

     return res
 ```

-$\rightarrow$For the case of finding **shortest** subsequence, the strategy is exactly reversed.
+$\rightarrow$ For the case of finding **shortest** subsequence, the strategy is exactly reversed.
 The right pointer is moved until the
 subarray condition is satisfied; at which point the left pointer is incremented until the condition is broken.

+---

 Let's apply the sliding window technique to this problem: **Given a string find the longest substring without repeating characters.**
 - We will maintain a data structure to keep track of characters present in the substring
 defined by [left, right].
-A obvious choice here is a *set*.
+An obvious choice here is a *set*.
 - We then keep moving the right pointer increasing the subarray length.
 - The moment we reach a position where the character has already been encountered, the condition of *non-repeatedness* is broken.
 - We then move the *left* pointer until we reach a position such that the character at that *left* location is the one causing the broken window condition.